 After delivering a speech at a March For Our Lives demonstration in Richmond, VA about the significance listening to Black youth in the fight for gun reform, I was offered the opportunity to write for the ACLU of Virginia’s to share my thoughts on juvenile justice, racial justice and womanism.
-I was then invited to the ACLU National Membership Conference, where I had the unforgettable experience of meeting Patrisse Khan-Cullors, an advocate for prison abolition and LGBTQ+ rights who founded Dignity and Power Now and co-founded #BlackLivesMatter.
+I was then invited to the ACLU National Membership Conference, where I had the unforgettable experience of meeting Patrisse Khan-Cullors, an artist, writer, organizer who founded Dignity and Power Now and co-founded #BlackLivesMatter.

 BFC: 5 years ago, you, Alicia Garza and Opal Tometi ignited an incredible global movement, and influenced the activism of millions of Black girls around the world.
 What kind of changes have you seen in terms of Black voices being uplifted?